tmslpm/demo-ltj-2/readme.md

 This is a fork of our official project!
 Please do not open an issue here Use the links provided on CF, thanks you.

-This module modify the vanilla village using our library written in Java.
+This module is a library written in Java for creating Minecraft modules.